Impulse Airlines: Establishment

 Impulse Airlines was founded by Gerry and Sue McGowan, commencing operations on 18 December 1992 following the acquisition of Port Macquarie based Oxley Airlines.

 In April 1994, it was rebranded as Impulse Airlines.
 In May 1994 Impulse purchased Pacific Aviation from Ansett Transport Industries.

 It operated a network of regional routes throughout New South Wales and into Queensland.
-The network included routes to Armidale, Barcaldine, Biloela, Blackwater, Brisbane, Canberra, Coffs Harbour, Coolangatta, Cooma, Grafton, Glen Innes, Hervey Bay, Kempsey, Maroochydore, Maryborough, Melbourne, Newcastle, Port Macquarie, Roma, Sydney, Taree and Tamworth.
+The network included routes to Armidale, Barcaldine, Biloela, Blackwater, Brisbane, Wollongong, Canberra, Coffs Harbour, Coolangatta, Cooma, Grafton, Glen Innes, Hervey Bay, Kempsey, Maroochydore, Maryborough, Melbourne, Newcastle, Port Macquarie, Roma, Sydney, Taree and Tamworth.
 The airline operated a fleet of Beechcraft 1900 aircraft.
 It was affiliated with the Ansett frequent flyer programme and its flights had designated AN flight numbers.

 In August 1994, Impulse Airlines expanded its fleet and became the first Australian operator of the BAe Jetstream 41.
 It acquired five of the type in 1994 and had planned to acquire a further five in 1996.
 Impulse used the aircraft to pioneer non-stop services between Newcastle and Melbourne but was soon met with competition from Qantas who utilised the much larger BAe 146 on the route.
 Impulse was forced to discontinue the services and withdraw the Jetstream 41s from service.
 After Qantas lost interest in the route following Impulse's withdrawal, Impulse eventually re-entered the route with Beech 1900s in February 1997.